marcusvinicius2603/versus/README.md

     <img src="/img/logos/IBM-Cloud.png" alt="IBM Logo" width="160" height="100">
   </a>
 </p>
-Thanks to [a link](https://github.com/user/repo/blob/branch/other_file.md) for providing the infrastructure that allows us to test in real browsers!
+Thanks to [I'm an inline-style link](https://www.google.com) for providing the infrastructure that allows us to test in real browsers!

 <!--- ## Sponsors
 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/bootstrap#sponsor)]